 The Predevelopment Assistance Fund supports M/WBE developers16 and community developers, given historic difficulties these types of firms have faced in accessing City resources and City incentive programs.17 The program provides loans during the pre-development process, to help link developers with vital flexible capital to enable project feasibility.
-Loan amounts will be determined on a case-by-case basis according to developer need and project scope but shall not exceed \$50,000.
+Loan amounts will be determined on a case-by-case basis according to developer need and project scope, but shall not exceed \$250,000.

 On an annual basis, OED will dedicate \$100,000 from which to make loans to qualified applicants.
 Unused funds will carry forward to the next year.
-To be eligible, applicants must have demonstrated experience with the type of project for which they seek funding and must document control of the project site through a deed, lease, or option to buy or lease.
+To be eligible, applicants must have

 17 Community developers, often known as community development corporations, neighborhood development corporations, or community-based organizations, vary in organizational structure and size, but are defined by a mission to serve low-income families and distressed communities, with a focus on real estate development for housing and commercial properties.
-Community developers, which can include nonprofits and faithbased institutions with real estate assets, develop real estate to meet their community development mission and help improve the quality of life of the communities they serve.
+Community developers, which can include nonprofits and faith-based institutions with real estate assets, develop real estate to meet their community development mission and help improve the quality of life of the communities they serve.
 See Texas Association of Community Development Corporations for further information.